volumio/platform-x86/README.md

 #### Prepare for Debian stretch 27.07.2018

 - Split packages for X86 jessie and stretch (old/new kernel) in two separate folders

+#### First platform package for Debian stretch 16.09.2018

+- linux-firmware-stretch.xz replacing the firmware folder (which can be deleted later)